MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/usb-if-certification-tests.md

   - USB command verifier tests: The USB command verifier tests verify the ability of a device to understand and accept common USB commands.
   - USB interoperability tests: The USB interoperability tests target the functionality and the ability of a device to coexist with other USB peripherals.

   These tests are downloaded and run outside of the Windows HLK.
-Note that these tests must be run on the latest version of Windows only (as specified by the USB-IF), even if you are submitting your USB device for Windows Certification qualification for multiple versions of Windows.
+These tests must be run on the latest version of Windows only (as specified by the USB-IF), even if you're submitting your USB device for Windows Certification qualification for multiple versions of Windows.
 The test results apply to all Windows Certification submissions for all versions of Windows.

   The following steps describe how to perform the required USB-IF tests to qualify a device for Windows Certification.